HMSagar2701/100x_devs_clone/README.md

-Here I have tried to copy 100xdevs website
+Here I have tried to clone 100xdevs website
-I am tryimg to add to git
+I am trying to add to git ...